brycx/brycx.github.io/_posts/2018-09-25-orion-pure-rust-crypto-lib.md

 ### What is it?

 `orion` is another attempt at cryptography implemented in pure Rust.
 Its main focus is usability.
-This is in part achieved by providing a [thorough documentation](https://docs.rs/orion) of the library.
+This is in part achieved by providing [thorough documentation](https://docs.rs/orion) of the library.
-High-level abstractions are also provided, which are an attempt at guiding the users towards safe usage of the lower-level functionality of the library.
+High-level abstractions are also provided, which are an attempt at guiding users towards safe usage of the lower-level functionality of the library.
 Additionally, types used throughout the library, especially in the high-level interfaces, are designed to increase misuse-resistance.